AsishMandoi/VRP-explorations/README.md

 ### On D-Wave Leap platform

 ## Next steps
-  - Use techniques to achieve better accuracy for larger QUBO problems
-  - Incorporate solutions for other more general variants of the problem
+  - Incorporate solutions for other more general variants of the problem (especially for the CVRPTW)
   - Make a circuit based algorithm from scratch (that does not use any application modules from any libraries) to solve VRP
   - Find potential real life applications for VRP (for e.g. Supply Chain, Traffic Flow Optimization)